cschlay/COMP.CS.400-Project/01_lexer/README.md

 ### Defining tokens

-To use PLY tool we need to define a list or tuple of token names.
+To use PLY tool, we need to define a list or tuple of token names.
 They are UPPERCASE strings  that we use to identify the "category" they belong to.
 It has to be declared as module-level variable named `tokens`.